Bela Seshe: Plot

-75-year-old Biswanath Majumdar (Soumitra Chatterjee) is in the publishing business.
-His wife, Arati (Swatilekha Sengupta), is 66 years old and they have been married for 49 years.
-They are blessed with four children --- the eldest being their son, Barin, followed by three daughters, Malasree (Rituparna Sengupta), Kaberi (Aparajita Auddy), and Piu (Monami Ghosh), all of them now married (Malasree to Bijon, Kaberi to Jyotirmoy, Piu to Palash and Barin to Sharmistha) and well-settled.
+75 years old Biswanath Majumdar is in the publishing business.
+His wife, Arati is 66 years old.
+The couple has been married for 49 years and have been blessed with four children: their eldest son Barin, followed by three daughters, Malasree, Kaberi and Piu, all of them now married to Sharmistha, Bijon, Jyotirmoy and Palash, respectively.

 Internally, there's trouble in the siblings' married lives.
-Sharmistha, a medium-scale cloth merchant, is unhappy with Barin's financial position as his father's assistant in the publishing house & suspects that Barin is conducting extra-marital affairs.
-Malasree doesn't consider Bijon, an unemployed man but rich heir who lives on the rent of 4 flats & 2 shops in South Kolkata & an esraj-player by passion to be smart enough for her and gets involved in an extra-marital affair.
-Jyotirmoy, a gold trader by profession, is unhappy with the constant refusal of Kaberi, a mother of 3, to satisfy his sexual urges.
-Palash, being involved in the Bollywood as a director, has very little time for his assistant-cum-wife Piu.
-While all that is going on in their lives, on the night of Vijayadashami after Durga Puja in their North Kolkata residence, in front of the gathered family, Biswanath Majumdar drops a bombshell.
-He declares that he has decided to divorce his wife, and their mother, Arati.
-However, hard the children try, they cannot extract any information from their father, while their mother seem most unconcerned about the announcement.
+Sharmistha, a medium-scale cloth merchant, is unhappy with Barin's financial position as his father's assistant in the publishing house and suspects that Barin is conducting extramarital affairs.
+Malasree doesn't consider Bijon, an unemployed man who lives off his rich inheritance & a sarod-player by passion, so she gets involved in an extra-marital affair.
+Jyotirmoy, a gold trader, is unhappy with the constant refusal of Kaberi, a mother of three, to satisfy his sexual urges.
+Palash, being involved in the Bollywood as a director, has very little time for his assistant-come-wife Piu.

+On the night of Vijayadashami after Durga Puja in their North Kolkata residence, in front of the gathered family, Biswanath Majumdar declares that he has decided to divorce his wife, and their mother, Arati.
+However hard the children try, they cannot extract any information from their father.
+Their mother seems unconcerned about the announcement.
 Biswanath files a divorce case in court.
 In the court proceddings, Biswanath declares that he wants to divorce Arati because he believes that their married life, having fulfilled its purpose, has been converted into a series of obligatory chores, which he wants to be freed of by starting life afresh.
 The judge, however, asks them to spend a 15-day vacation together, after which if they want, they can mutually divorce.

-The family decides to spend this 15-day vacation at their Santiniketan residence.
-Unsatisfied with Biswanath's explanation, Barin and his three brothers-in-law place CCTV cameras in Arati & Biswanath's room to eavesdrop on their conversation along with their spouses in order to discover the 'real reason' behind the divorce.
-As Biswanath and Arati share their long experiences of living together - their grudges, their disappointments, and their delights, they realize that despite having very little or no emotional connection with each other for prolonged periods due to Biswanath's busy schedule and Arati's involvement with their family, they continued to care for each other.
-It's drastically different from their children's actions, who have adapted the modern lifestyle and are whimsical regarding their marital lives.
-As they see their parents, the siblings discover their own follies and in no time, love is rekindled with their spouses.
-In the course of their conversations, Biswanath grudges that Arati had never loved him in person; she loved the family life and was driven by habits to care for him.
-Arati retorts that her family life does not exclude Biswanath and that her caring habits denote her love for him.
-She also grudges him for his whimsical nature towards her wishes and desires.
-At last, Biswanath convinces Arati to divorce him by stating that he wants to divorce Arati in order to make her self-dependent, at which Arati unwillingly agrees and the two separate.
-However, after four months, Biswanath finds out that Arati has managed to be self-sufficient, but he cannot get rid of his dependence on her and returns to Arati.
+Unsatisfied with Biswanath's explanation, Barin and his three brothers-in-law place CCTV cameras in Arati and Biswanath's room to eavesdrop on their conversation along with their spouses in order to discover the real reason behind the divorce.
+As Biswanath and Arati share their long experiences of living together – their grudges, their disappointments, and their delights – they realize that despite having very little or no emotional connection with each other for prolonged periods due to Biswanath's busy schedule and Arati's involvement in household chores, they continued to care for each other.
+It's drastically different from their children's actions, who have adapted to the modern lifestyle and are whimsical regarding their marital lives.

+As they see their parents, the siblings discover their own follies and the love is rekindled with their spouses.
+Subsequently, Biswanath convinces Arati to divorce him to make her self-dependent, at which Arati unwillingly agrees and the two separate.
+However, after four months, Biswanath finds out that Arati has managed to be self-sufficient, but he cannot get rid of his dependence on her & suffers from loneliness, so he returns to Arati.
 The two reconcile emotionally and the entire family, with renewed love in their respective married lives, happily observes Biswanath and Arati's 50th marriage anniversary.